How to Choose the Right Intelligent Automation Vendor

 Can you use normal hardware?

 A lot of AI development takes place on custom frameworks with custom hardware.
 Google, for example, has custom Tensor Processing Units (TPUs) with Application-Specific Integrated Circuits (ASICs).
 Many others use Graphical Processing Units (GPUs), originally designed for video gaming, but well-suited to AI applications.
 Choose a vendor who allows for the use of normal hardware.
-Using your own hardware will enable you to get started faster, at lower cost.
+Using your own hardware will enable you to get started faster, at a lower cost.

 Can you speak to a reference customer?